This vet is the inventor of America's favorite rapid-fire rifle tool

 Cottle doesn't seem the type to shy from controversy (the company advertised billboards in 2014 that featured pictures of a rifle, a baseball mitt and an apple pie and the words "Pure American").
 In a 2016 interview with Ammoland, he said: "Really, all I did was create a way an individual can shoot a firearm differently.
 I simply changed the way they pull the trigger."

 He hasn't offered any public remarks on Paddock's attack or any other mass shooting in recent years.
-William Akins, who developed a patent on which Fostech's bump stocks were once based, declined to comment other than to express sorrow for the Las Vegas massacre.
+William Akins, who developed a patent on which Fostech's bump stocks are based, declined to comment other than to express sorrow for the Las Vegas massacre.

 But if Cottle's company is rushing to keep up with backorders, Cargill, the Austin gunshop owner, is among those waiting.